Tickets Istanbul

 You’ll need around 1.5–2.5 hours to do the full route without rushing.
 That covers the themed galleries, the shark tunnel, the penguins, and the Amazon Rainforest.
 If you time your visit around feeding sessions or stop often for photos, you can easily spend closer to 3 hours inside.
 Families usually move more slowly through the interactive areas, so don’t plan this as a quick 60-minute stop.

-Istanbul Aquarium Tickets with Bus Transfers from Taksim & Sultanahmet
+Istanbul Aquarium Skip-the-Line Tickets with Round-Trip Shuttle from Taksim

-Entry to Istanbul Aquarium + round-trip shuttle transfers from Taksim Square or Sultanahmet
+Skip-the-line entry to Istanbul Aquarium + round-trip shuttle transfers from Taksim Square

 How do you get around Istanbul Aquarium?